miharekar/mr-meta-box/README.md

 OK, but what will it look like when it will work?
 -------

-This already works, but again, it's not yet production ready!
+This already works, but again, it's not yet production ready.
 ```php
 if (is_admin()){
 	$prefix = 'mr_';